 The deafness concentration is a unique opportunity for students pursuing a master's degree in Speech Language Pathology

-The Deafness Specialty Preparation program within the Nazareth College Speech Language Pathology graduate program is offered in conjunction with the National Technical Institute for the Deaf at Rochester Institute of Technology.
+The Deafness Specialty Preparation program within the Nazareth College Speech Language Pathology graduate degree program is offered in conjunction with the National Technical Institute for the Deaf at Rochester Institute of Technology.

 Students in the deafness specialization program work with individuals who are deaf or hard of hearing from birth through young adulthood, their families, teachers, and service providers.
 They learn about the social, cognitive, linguistic and cultural factors that influence development in general and communication development in particular.
 This program focuses on early intervention, work in a variety of educational settings and communication options, as well as on work with individuals who have cochlear implants.
 Specific graduate courses for the deafness specialty concentration include: